guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 *Fig. 2.
 Prompt relabeling via the LLM-prompt loop.
 A dashed loop refines the prompt from the LLM's own test-set badcases until LLM test accuracy saturates; the converged prompt then batch-labels the training set for the small model.*

-We adopt the idea of the AutoResearch framework for AI-assisted programming, and the loop is related to automatic prompt optimization with textual gradients \cite{ref11}.
+We adopt the idea of the AutoResearch framework for AI-assisted programming, and the loop is related to automatic prompt optimization from errors \cite{ref11,ref12}.
 A Code-LLM iteratively improves the annotation prompt from badcases and their error reasons on a human-annotated test set.
 The procedure is as follows:

 1) Prepare a human-annotated, real-world test set.
 As stated in Section 3.1, this test set should be ready before an LLM is used to generate or label training data.